-If you do use a humidifier, make sure you maintain air circulation around your orchids as well.
-Humidity without air circulation can lead to mold and mildew growth over time.
+Also, make sure you maintain air circulation around your orchids as well.
+Humidity without air circulation can lead to mold, fungal infections and mildew growth over time.

 Solution: Mist Your Orchids

 You may be tempted to mist the leaves, since they look wilted and in need of moisture.
 Don’t do it.
-Instead, do your best to avoid misting the leaves.
+Instead, do your best to avoid misting the top of the leaves.